Causes of Niemann-Pick type C disease

-- The NPC1 protein, a large membrane glycoprotein, plays a major role in the movement of lipids between the late-stage endosomes, endoplasmic reticulum (ER), and plasma membrane.1,2
+The NPC1 protein, a late-endosomal integral membrane protein, plays a major role in the trafficking of LDL-derived cholesterol between the late-endosomes, endoplasmic reticulum (ER), and plasma membrane.1–6

-- It is also possible that NPC1 and NPC2 proteins act together to regulate cellular lipid trafficking and sterol homeostasis.2
+NPC1 and NPC2 proteins act together to regulate cellular lipid trafficking and sterol homeostasis.2,3,5,6

-It is thought that mutations in the NPC1 and NPC2 genes result in protein malfunction and impairment in the processing and utilization of endocytosed cholesterol.
+NPC1 and NPC2 protein malfunction leads to impairment in the processing and utilization of endocytosed cholesterol.
 Subsequent accumulation of cholesterol, glycolipids and free sphingosine/sphinganine in extra-neural tissues and accumulation of GM2 and GM3 gangliosides in the brain might also be a result of these mutations.
-The accumulation of lipids eventually becomes toxic, damaging the cells and tissues and causing the neurological symptoms of NP-C.1,2
+The accumulation of lipids eventually becomes toxic, damaging the cells and tissues and causing the neurologic symptoms of NP-C.1–3

 - Vanier MT.
 Niemann-Pick disease type C. Orphanet J Rare Dis 2010;5:16.